Oklahoma Online Driver Education and Oklahoma Licensing Procedures

 Yes, you may select the “pay later” option for the TeenDrivingCourse.com Oklahoma internet drivers education course, but you will need to pay prior to taking the final examination.

 - When can I receive my TeenDrivingCourse.com Oklahoma online drivers ed certificate of completion?

 When you register, you can then also select the arrival date for your Oklahoma certificate of completion.
 We offer several convenient options for shipping your Oklahoma certificate of completion, including regular US Mail and Federal Express.
 If you select regular US Mail, your online Oklahoma traffic school certificate will be delivered in 7-10 business days.
-If you select Federal Express, you have the several options, including Priority Overnight (by or before 10:30AM the next business morning), Standard Overnight (by or before 5PM the next business day), Second Day (by or before 5PM on the second business day), Express (by or before 5PM on the third business day), or Saturday Federal Express delivery, if you complete your online Oklahoma traffic school course on a Friday.
+If you select Federal Express, you have the several options, including Priority Overnight (by or before 10:30AM the next business morning), Standard Overnight (by or before 5PM the next business day), Second Day (by or before 5PM on the second business day), Express (by or before 5PM on the third business day).

 - Is it safe to use a credit card to pay for the Oklahoma online drivers ed course?